ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 (ii)Delete

-On receiving  a request to delete a Template File Format with the input parameters (code) the system updates the is_deleted flag to true in the Template File Format DB against the code received
+On receiving  a request to delete a Template File Format with the input parameters (code) the system updates the is_deleted flag to true in the Template File Format Database against the code received
 While deleting the Template File Format the system perform the following steps

 1. Validates if all required input parameters have been received as listed below for each specific request